microsoft/sqlworkshops/SQLGroundToCloud/sqlgroundtocloud/03-WorkingWithBigDataAndDataScienceBigDataClustersForSQLServer2019.md

 <h3>Data Marts with SQL Server Big Data Clusters</h3>

-Ad-hoc queries over larges sets of nomralized data are very useful for many scenarios.
+Ad-hoc queries over larges sets of normalized data are very useful for many scenarios.
 There are times when you would like to bring the data into storage, so that you can create denormalized representations of datasets, aggregated data, and other purpose-specific data tasks.

-Using the Data Virtualization capability you saw in the <i>02 - BDC Components</i> Module, the IT team creates External Tables using PolyBase statements.
+Using the Data Virtualization capability (PolyBase), the IT team creates External Tables using PolyBase statements.
 These External Table definitions are stored in the database on the SQL Server Master Instance within the cluster.
 When queried by the user, the queries are engaged from the SQL Server Master Instance through the Compute Pool in the SQL Server BDC, which holds Kubernetes Nodes containing the Pods running SQL Server Instances.
 These Instances send the query to the PolyBase Connector at the target data system, which processes the query based on the type of target system.
 The results are processed and returned through the PolyBase Connector to the Compute Pool and then on to the Master Instance, and the PolyBase statements can specify the target of the Data Pool.
 The SQL Server Instances in the Data Pool store the data in a distributed fashion across multiple databases, called <i>Shards</i>.

 <br>
 <img style="height: 150; box-shadow: 0 4px 8px 0 rgba(0, 0, 0, 0.2), 0 6px 20px 0 rgba(0, 0, 0, 0.19);" src="https://github.com/microsoft/sqlworkshops/blob/master/graphics/bdcsolution3.png?raw=true">